 - Symetrix 528E Processor.

-- The Shure X2U XLR to USB adapter works well, and provides a a mic control and headphone jack.
+- The Shure X2U XLR to USB adapter works well and provides a mic control and headphone jack.

 - Alesis Mictube solo with 65dB of gain & +5dB drive with XLR to XLR

 As with the SM7B, I would go with a cloud-lifter because it’s more affordable, and you can bypass having to buy an expensive Preamp.

 Steinberg UR22 + Cloudlifter + PR40.
 This ensures that you get that extra 25dB of gain (provided by the lifter) in order to effectively and properly amplify the mic.